bonfire-networks/bonfire-app/docs/DEPLOY.md

     environmentFile = "/run/secrets/bonfireEnv";
     dbSocketDir = "/var/run/postgresql";
   };

+	# this is specifically for a reverse proxy, which is primarily used for SSL certs
+	services.ngnix = {
+		enable = true;
+		forceSSL = true;
+		enableACME = true;
+		virtualHosts."myHostName".locations.proxyPass = "http://localhost:4000";
+	};

+	# You will need to accept ACME's terms and conditions if you haven't elsewhere in your configuration
+	security.acme.defaults.email = "you@myHostName.com";
+	security.acme.acceptTerms = true;

   # this is uniquely for database backup purposes
   # replace myBackupUserName with the user name that will do the backups